PerryGu/scatteringNode/README.md

 ### Project Inspiration
-This tool was inspired by a custom internal utility I developed for my team during my tenure as a CG Engineer at Replay.
+This tool was inspired by a custom internal utility I developed for my team during my tenure as a CG Engineer at Replay Technologies.
 While the original tool addressed specific production needs, this personal project was rebuilt from the ground up as a legacy plugin to demonstrate advanced geometry processing, C++ optimization, and Maya API integration.